Contest FAQ (Frequently Asked Questions) Answered

 How do I judge a contest/access the judging ballot?

 We’ve written up an Instructable over it!
 You can find it here: https://www.instructables.com/id/How-to-Judge-a-C...

-Once I’ve added you to the list of judges, you’ll be able to access the ballot.
+Once you're added to the list of judges, you’ll be able to access the ballot.

 How do you pick prizes?
 Can I suggest prizes?

-I've got a pretty small budget prize here, so it's a mix of trying to be frugal but still give you guys something fancy.
-I try to order most of our prizes from Amazon.com because they have reliable shipping and tons of options.
+We've got a pretty small budget prize here, so it's a mix of trying to be frugal but still give you guys something fancy.
+We try to order most of our prizes from Amazon.com because they have reliable shipping and tons of options.